AzisK/Mongo/README.md

 # Mongo
+First run `npm install` to install all of dependencies.

-In order to download all of the movies, first run the getMovies.js `node getMovies.js`
+In order to download all of the movies, first run the getMovies.js `node getMovies.js`.

-Later to upload the movies to Mongo run uploadMovies.js `node uploadMovies.js`
+Later to upload the movies to Mongo run uploadMovies.js `node uploadMovies.js`.